 The Liz Garrison Memorial Award is a one-time award given each year.
 The recipient will be a promising youth who will be bridging into young adulthood.
 The award may be used for any purpose related to launching into life: first-apartment expenses, purchase of a car, equipment and supplies to begin a trade, college tuition, etc.

-The award is given by Ed Garrison and Jean Daniels in memory of their daughter Liz.
+The award is given by Jean Daniels and the late Ed Garrison in memory of their daughter Liz.
 The award will be given based on financial need to a young person who possesses qualities that were important to Liz: a compassionate nature and a deep interest in service and social justice, including LGBTQ+ rights.

 - Be a high school senior or youth who turns 18 years old in the calendar year in which the award is made;